 - MIT Center for Constructive Communication

-I am a PhD candidate at MIT working on Natural Language Processing (NLP), Human-AI Interaction (HAI), and Computational Social Science (CSS), supervised by Professor Deb Roy.
-My research goal is to foster a healthier society with NLP.
-To achieve this goal, I develop NLP/ML models to understand human communication at scale and build interactive human-AI systems to bridge our differences.
+I graduated from MIT with a PhD in Natural Language Processing (NLP), Human-AI Interaction (HAI), and Computational Social Science (CSS), supervised by Professor Deb Roy.
+My research goal is to foster a healthier and more connected society with AI.
+To achieve this goal, I develop NLP/ML methods leveraging large language models (LLMs) to understand human communication at scale and build interactive human-AI systems to bridge social divides.

 Research Interests